ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 ### Authentication Failure

-**Authentication failure** can occur even if a user is authorized to login but may happen, for example, when an AAA server is overloaded or an authentication packet is lost.
+**Authentication failure** can occur even if a user is authorized to Login.
+For example, this may happen when an AAA server is overloaded or an authentication packet is lost.

 ### Command Authorization Failure Retries

 If you see many examples of **Authentication error** during the Discovery process, please adjust **Authentication failure** and **Command Authorization Failure retries**.